rupenchitroda/javascript-projects-open-source/README.md

 # javascript-projects-open-source
-This repo is to provide our open source community a collection of javascript projects, Feel free to contribute
+This repository is to provide our open source community a collection of javascript projects, Feel free to contribute.